From Hacking to Marketing

 August 11, 2025

-Technology moves humanity forward when it has two ingredients: demand and supply.
-It gets stuck somewhere when either item is missing.
-With supply, you make things possible.
-With demand, people have a reason to go for it.
+People achieve big goals when they have both skills: the ability to build something and the ability to make people want it.
+Kind of like supply and demand.
+Progress gets stuck when either is missing.
+In this context, supply means the ability to build something, while demand means people actually wanting it.
 Of course, this is an oversimplification, there are dozens of other factors.
 But as a mental framework for thinking about why some technologies take off and others don’t, it’s been useful for me.

 I used to do web application security.
 I did bug bounties, which were a lot of fun and challenging as hell.
-I also earned my bachelor’s in information systems and technologies.
-I’d say I’ve developed some understanding of security, even though it is still a drop in the ocean.
+I also earned my bachelor’s degree in information systems and technologies.
+I’d say I’ve developed some understanding of cyber security, even though it is still a drop in the ocean.
 But that is only the supply side of the equation.
-In other words, it is just being able to create minimum viable products.
+My technical background gives me the ability to build, but it doesn’t teach me how to make people want what I build.

-I want to start my own company in the near future.
-For that, I need to work on both elements of the equation to create something that moves humanity forward, in whatever way I can.
+I want to start my own company in the future.
+For that, I need to work on both sides of the equation.

-I consider myself lucky and prepared to go after this.
-Because the technical part of hacking is actually just an infinite experimentation cycle.
+Hacking, in a technical sense, is mainly just experimentation.
 Run a payload, analyze the response, think of new ways, and do it again and again.
-That is what makes a cyber security analyst a hacker.
-Over time, running that many experiments on an infinitely large number of scenarios, which were developed by many different people, helps you build this hacker mindset.
-After a while, you become able to find vulnerabilities even before opening your computer, as it is a mindset.
+That is what eventually makes a cyber security analyst a hacker.
+Running so many experiments on countless scenarios builds this hacker mindset.
+After a while, you become able to find vulnerabilities even without sitting in front of a computer, because it is a mindset.

-I would not argue that marketing is the most fascinating thing I want to learn.
-Not a chance, especially after AI.
+I won’t pretend that marketing excites me the way cyber security does.
+Not a chance.
 But I’ve realized that building something nobody wants is worse than not building at all.
-I’ve seen too many brilliant technical projects die because nobody knew they existed or understood their value.
-Lacking these skills is simply leaving what I build to the void.
-Because in an age of so much information and such short attention spans, nobody will spend hours understanding things and seeing the benefit for them and convince themselves to pay you.
-So while marketing might not excite me the way cyber security does, it’s become a necessary skill for the bigger goals I’m chasing.
+I’ve seen brilliant technical projects die because nobody knew they existed or understood their value.
+Lacking these skills means leaving what I build to the void.
+In an age of so much information and such short attention spans, nobody will spend hours understanding what I offer, how it benefits them, and why they should pay for it.
+So it’s become a necessary skill for the goals I’m chasing.

-I don’t see this as a “from… to…”.
-That’s why I’m not seeing this as a change in my path.
-It is more like creating another line in my path.
-So that I can move more freely and faster.
+Despite the title, I don’t see this as a “from… to…” or as a change in my path.
+It is more like creating another lane in my path, so that I can move more freely and faster in the future.
 And if I fail, it is not the end of the world.
-I would still have worked on my hacker mindset, and staying up to date with the newest technical methods is a thing that I’m already used to doing.
+I would still have worked on my hacker mindset, just in a different domain.

 That is a calculated risk I’m taking with my career.
 Let’s see how it plays out.